COURSE DETAILS

 • Must be already enrolled in minimum 12 units at UCLA

-• Note: To enroll, student need to have successfully completed BURMESE 1A and 1B (Introductory Burmese), or possess basic Burmese speaking, listening, reading, and writing skills.
+• Note: To enroll, you need to have successfully completed BURMESE 1A and 1B (Introductory Burmese Part I and II), or possess basic Burmese speaking, listening, reading, and writing skills.
+For those who need to brush up on their reading and writing skills, the course includes an optional one-week self-study module on the Burmese alphabet and diacritics.

 STUDY MATERIALS INCLUDE

-• a news clip about admission fee increases for foreigners at the Shwe Dagon pagoda;
+• a news clip about admission fee increase for foreigners at the Shwe Dagon pagoda;

 • converting spoken Burmese into literary Burmese;

-• writing a report about a Burmese book in a university or public library;
+• writing a report about a Burmese book in a library;

-• converting verbs into nouns with the prefix and suffix ခြင်း;
+• converting verbs into nouns by adding the prefix အ or suffix ြခင်း

 ABOUT THE INSTRUCTOR